sdersen/task-force/README.md

 -   **Extra:**
 -   I'm able to remove a task from a list.
 -   I'm able to delete a user along with all their lists and tasks.

+-   **Wunderlist+:**
+-   I'm able to search all tasks.
+-   I'm able to add a checklist to a task.
+-   I'm able to complete a list and all it's tasks.

 # Installation